Tips for Getting Through Customs Quickly at Cancun International Airport

 But taxis aren’t a scam, right?
 A “scam” — technically, no. Overpriced, absolutely!
 And, sometimes, even rude.

-I highly recommend you book your transportation from Cancun International Airport to your hotel BEFORE you head on your trip.
-However, if you haven’t done so, avoid taking a taxi.
+I highly recommend booking your transportation from Cancun International Airport to your hotel BEFORE heading on your trip.
+If you haven’t done so, avoid taking a taxi.

 These are often considerably more expensive than other transportation options (often even more pricey than private transfers!).